 Anyone that receives, requests or is affected by the services provided by the Association can submit a complaint and, for the purposes of this policy, will be referred to as a customer.
-This includes employees and committee members who also receive a service from the Association as a customer.
+This includes employees and Board of Management members who also receive a service from the Association as a customer.